kammitama5/kammitama5.github.io/_posts/2022-05-12-Thursday-May-12th.md

 <img src="/images/algebraaa22/mathposter.png" width="500">

-- One of the boards we used for our collaborative session at MSRI, entitled "How to Build a Career in Math": Made with the best of intentions.
+- One of the boards we used for our collaborative session at MSRI, entitled "How to Build a Career in Math": Made with the best of intentions (and yes, there were quite a few Analysis Mathematicians there).

 ## Why did this happen?
 - I've been hanging around a bunch of different persons at various stages in their careers, and I've begun to realize that: